airqo-platform/AirQo-api/src/device-registry/docs/DEVICE_ACTIVITIES_API.md

 ## Overview

 The Device Activities API manages the full lifecycle of AirQo monitoring devices — from their initial deployment in the field, through scheduled maintenance, to eventual recall.
-Every action against a device creates an immutable **Activity** record and simultaneously updates the **Device** document.
+Lifecycle actions such as deployment, recall, and maintenance create **Activity** records and simultaneously update the **Device** document.
+These records are not universally immutable — separate admin endpoints (`PUT` and `DELETE /api/v2/devices/activities`) can edit or remove existing activity records.

 There are two fundamentally different deployment modes: